sav-che/TL-2/Authors/Aitchison, James Edward Tierney {std. Aitch.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/item/103858#page/67/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/page/33264744) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Aitchison, James Edward Tierney {std.
 Aitch.}|first entry]] for this author

 ### Author

 \* Aitchison, James Edward Tierney (1836-1898), British botanist and physician, M.D. and L.R.C.P.
-Edinburgh 1856, entered the service of the East India Company, first as assistant surgeon in the Bengal Medical Service 1858, ultimately as brigade surgeon until 1888; collected in India 1861-1872, Ireland 1867-1869, Afghanistan 1879-1885. (*Aitch.*).
+Edinburgh 1856, entered the service of the East India Company, first as assistant surgeon in the Bengal Medical Service 1858, ultimately as brigade surgeon until 1888; collected in India 1861-1872, Ireland 1867-1869, Afghanistan 1879-1885.
+**Abbreviated name**: *Aitch.*

 #### Herbarium and types